 LPA Certificate Provider

 Somebody needs to formally confirm within the forms that you are of sound mind, and have chosen your appointed attorney(s) of your own free will (ie you aren’t being pushed into it).
-This is called your certificate provider.
-Your solicitor is one of the recognised people who are permitted by the court to be your certificate provider.
-Others include your doctor.
+This is called your Certificate Provider.

 Registration of an LPA